minvws/nl-covid19-data-dashboard/packages/cms/README.md

 some of the ins and outs around locale texts that we use to translate short-copy.
-These text strings used to be in a tool called Lokalize and even though they now live as documents in Sanity, we still tend to refer to them as lokalize texts.
+These text strings used to be in a tool called Lokalize and even though they now live as documents in Sanity, we still tend to refer to them as "lokalize texts".

-The scripts mentioned in this document are currently available from the `packages/cms` root.

 ### Key Takeaways

 In summary these are the most important things you should be aware of:

+- Commands are run with `yarn lokalize:[command]` from the `packages/cms` root
-- Run `yarn lokalize:export` to bring your local JSON files up-to-date with the Sanity dataset.
+- The `export` command brings your local JSON files up-to-date with the Sanity dataset.
 The Typescript compiler will error when your JSON files do not contain all the texts which are referenced in the code.
-- Use the command line tool to add and remove short-copy texts to/from the Sanity development dataset.
+- Use the `add` and `delete` commands to add/remove short-copy texts to/from the Sanity development dataset.
 Every mutation is logged to `key-mutations.csv`.
 This file is used to synchronize the changes to the production dataset when needed.
 If you need to add multiple keys you can do this by editing the JSON file (read more below).
 You should **never** have to manually edit the mutations file.
-- Merge conflicts in the mutations file will be very common, but **always** choose to **accept both changes**, so that you never remove any mutations.
+- Merge conflicts in the mutations file are common, but **always** choose to **accept both changes**, so that you never remove any mutations.
 You do not have to worry about the order of the timestamps, as these mutations are sorted before they are applied.
-- When a feature branch gets merged into develop, the `sync-after-feature` script is ran which adds new texts to production so that the communication team can prepare them for upcoming release.
+- When a feature branch gets merged into develop, the `sync-after-feature` command runs which adds new texts to production so that the communication team can prepare them for upcoming release.
 - After a release, we manually run the `sync-after-release`, which then strips all keys from production that are not in use in development anymore.
-This also clears the mutations log file which should then be committed. **Do not delete texts from development between deploying the release and running the `sync-after-release` script**.
+This also clears the mutations log file which should then be committed. **Do not delete texts from development between deploying the release and running the `sync-after-release` command**.

 ### Mutations File